top of page

 Film Credit: (tbd)

-After six months as Ottawa's Chief Planner, Clack was asked to extend his stay and see the country through its Centennial year.
-Clack willingly stayed and continued to share what he had learned at Victoria's City Hall, correlating information on civic planning and beautification as possible centennial projects for municipalities across Canada.
-His ideas were welcomed everywhere he went, and everywhere he went, a little bit of Victoria went along with him in a film called A Townscape Rediscovered.
+After six months as Ottawa's Chief Planner, Clack agreed to extend his contract.
+Municipalities across Canada soon benefited from his beautification and planning advice as they prepared their cities for the country's Centennial year.
+He was welcomed everywhere he went, and everywhere he went, a little bit of Victoria went along with him in a film called A Townscape Rediscovered.

 "All of Canada is in debt to Victoria for its pioneer work in restoring and rehabilitating aging buildings of character.
-It is not pure chance that brought Victoria architect Roderick Clack to Ottawa as head of our community improvement and rural beautification project.
 If it could be done in Victoria, we thought it could be done across Canada." -John Fisher (1966), Commissioner of the Canada Confederation Centennial Commission

 1974::Clack Returns to Victoria for Inner Harbour Consultation